confusedkernel/teewhy.net/content/blog/five-neovim-plugins/index.md

 [GitHub](https://github.com/norcalli/nvim-colorizer.lua) | [My config](https://github.com/nottyl/dotfiles/blob/master/.config/nvim/after/plugin/colorizer.lua)

 This is a very niche plugin, but it's incredibly useful in some cases.
 For me, it has made editing a colorscheme very easy, and it has helped me configure my old website's colorscheme.
-The original plugin isn't being maintained anymore, so if anyone wants to use it, please try [NvChad's fork](https://github.com/NvChad/nvim-colorizer.lua)!!
+The original plugin isn't being maintained anymore, so if anyone wants to use it, please use [NvChad's fork](https://github.com/NvChad/nvim-colorizer.lua).